joinpursuit/API-Scavenger-Hunt/README.md

 1. 200
+Success status response code indicates that the request has succeeded.
+Depends on the HTTP request method: GET : The resource has been fetched and is transmitted in the message body.
 1. 301
+Used for permanent URL redirection, meaning current links or records using the URL that the response is received for should be updated.
+The new URL should be provided in the Location field included with the response.
 1. 400
+Bad Request response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error.
 1. 401
+Authentication Error, lacks valid authentication.
 1. 403
+403 access to the requested (valid) URL by the client is Forbidden for some reason.
+Sever understands request, but will not fulfill due to client
 1. 404
+Not found.
+Page not found, server not found.
+Browser is able to communicate with server, but the server could not find the request.
 1. 418
+That's a joke....
 1. 500
+Internal Server Error.
+Indicates server encountered an unexpected condition that prevented it from fulfilling the request.

 For each of the questions below, write: